Dazcam/Bioinformatics-tutorials/index.md

 ---
 layout: page
-title: SRA to Bed file tutorial
+title: Bioinformatics tutorials
 tagline: With a few additional extras
-description: Basic walkthrough for processing sequencing data
+description: This site contains some basic bioinformatics tutorials
 ---

 This tutorial is aimed at the novice bioinformatician and is  intended to demonstrate how to download publicly